-This tutorial walks you through using the Databricks Data Science & Engineering workspace to create a cluster and a notebook, create a table from a dataset, query the table, and display the query results.
+This tutorial walks you through using the Databricks notebooks user interface to create a cluster and a notebook, create a table from a dataset, query the table, and display the query results.

 You can also use the Databricks Terraform provider to create this article’s resources.
 See Create clusters, notebooks, and jobs with Terraform.

-From the left sidebar and the Common Tasks list on the landing page, you access fundamental Databricks Data Science & Engineering entities: the Workspace, clusters, tables, notebooks, jobs, and libraries.
-The workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries, and the data that you import.
+From the left sidebar on the landing page, you access fundamental workspace entities: the Workspace, Catalog, Workflows, and Compute.
+The workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries.

 A cluster is a collection of Databricks computation resources.
 To create a cluster: